 When we announced that we were selling everything we owned, replacing our steady jobs with uncertain online income and going traveling through Mexico and Central America we were met with mixed responses.
-For the most part our families and friends were happy for us and maybe even a little jealous but there were also many comments of…”It’s not very safe in those countries.” or “Isn’t there a lot of crime?” or “I have a friend of a friend who was robbed and kidnapped down there.”
+For the most part our families and friends were happy for us and maybe even a little jealous but there were also many comments of…“Is it safe to travel in Guatemala?” or “Isn’t there a lot of crime?” or “I have a friend of a friend who was robbed and kidnapped down there.”

 We knew that everyone was just concerned for us but it really is sad how the media only seems to want to report and sensationalize the bad things that happen in these countries and push aside the good.
 Of course there is crime here, these are developing countries with much poverty and often with corruption in government which doesn’t help matters.
 And yes there are issues with drugs and gangs in some areas but crime is everywhere in the world to some degree… even in our own backyards.
 As with traveling anywhere in the world if you use your common sense, do your research on which areas to avoid, and stay away from anything illegal your chances of running into crime related problems is likely not a whole lot different than back home.
 If anything it seems that for the most part tourists are shielded from the bulk of the violent crimes in these countries.